Fawna

 Questions about Fawna

-Domestic Short Hair cats are highly adaptable and can thrive in a variety of living environments, from apartments to larger homes.
-They appreciate cozy spaces where they can feel safe and comfortable.
+Domestic Short Hair cats like Fawna are comfortable in a wide range of living environments, from apartments to large homes.
+Fawna will appreciate a safe, quiet spot where she can feel secure as she settles in.